 and Tinnitus

 Tinnitus is an odd sensation in the ears.
-It is often also associated with hearing loss because tinnitus alters one’s hearing and thus creates a false impression of what a should actually be like.
+It is often also associated with hearing loss because tinnitus alters one’s hearing and thus creates a false impression of what a sound should actually be like.
 The most common causes of tinnitus are high-decibel noise exposure and related conditions such as liver disease or cardiovascular issues.
-Worryingly, tinnitus affects both young and old men with those of older age being more vulnerable.
+Worryingly, tinnitus affects both young and old with those of older age being more vulnerable.

-As published in the Journal of Menopause and Hormone Therapy, in a recent survey by The Royal Institute of Deaf People, United Kingdom (RNID), around 6.5 million women experience tinnitus.
-Compared to men at 7.5 million, women are more likely to experience this condition between the ages of 13 and 45 years old, during puberty and early menstruation, , perimenopause and the changeover from hormonal birth control methods to other hormone-based methods like those containing estrogen after many years of continuous use.
+As published in the Journal of and Hormone Therapy, in a recent survey by The Royal Institute of Deaf People, United Kingdom (RNID), around 6.5 million experience tinnitus.
+Compared to men at 7.5 million, women are more likely to experience this condition between the ages of 13 and 45 years old, during puberty and menstruation, , perimenopause and the changeover from hormonal control methods to other hormone-based methods like those containing estrogen after many years of continuous use.
 Conducted by experts including Prof David Mitchell from University College London, UK (UCL), evidence indicates that changes that occur at puberty trigger all sorts of symptoms related to tinnitus including hearing loss or hyperacusis when it reaches menopause.

 Around two out of every three expectant mothers find it hard to deal with the constant ringing in the ears or tinnitus.
-This condition is aggravated by such factors as , disease, stress, or fatigue.
+This condition is aggravated by such factors as nausea, disease, stress, or fatigue.

 It was the third trimester in my pregnancy when I began to notice a rise in my tinnitus, which is accompanied by severe headaches.
 I did not suspect that this was caused by my pregnancy because I had never had any issues with my ears before nor has anyone else in my family.